Home » Breakfast & Brunch » Fluffy Southern Buttermilk Biscuits

 best-southern-biscuits-recipes-blog

-Homemade biscuits are heritage bread of sorts.
+Homemade buttermilk biscuits are a heritage bread of sorts.
 They’ve been served in the South for eons and are made using simple pantry ingredients.
 They bridge the gap between modern day cooks and those who came before us.
-When I bite into a biscuit, I’m instantly transported back to my Mothers and Grandmothers tables and the are widely considered to be the house bread of choice in the South tying only with a skillet of homemade cornbread.
+When I bite into a biscuit, I’m instantly transported back to my Mothers and Grandmothers tables and that’s what makes southern biscuits so good!
+They’re considered to be the house bread of choice in the South tying only with homemade cornbread.
 Savory or sweet, recipes are handed down for generations by the cooks who came before us, each one claiming that they knew the closely guarded “secret” to the perfect biscuit.
 The truth of the matter is; that perfecting the art of biscuit making takes practice.
 Rest assured, you can master biscuit making with my expert tips.
-How to make simple Buttermilk Biscuits:
+How to make the best Southern Biscuit Recipes: (Scroll down for full printable recipe card.)

-• Tops – Brush the tops of the biscuits with additional melted butter.
+• Serve – Brush the tops of the biscuits with melted butter after removing from the oven.
+Serve immediately.

 Step-by-Step pictures of preparation of Fluffy Southern Buttermilk Biscuits